By Leonard Williams

-Your GED essay scoring is based on essay organization, how well you stay on topic, and how well you develop your ideas.
+Your GED essay test scoring is based on essay organization, how well you stay on topic, and how well you develop your ideas.
 The essay is also measured on appropriate English mechanics such as grammar, punctuation, your choice of words, and sentence structure.

-Understanding GED Results - A Basic Primer
+Understanding GED Test Results - A Basic Primer

 Once you're ready, you'll take the GED test at one of the official GED test locations.
 Official GED Test Centers™ are located in all major cities across the U.S. and Canada, and the state requirements vary.
-You may need to fill out a GED application for your state to register for the test.
+You may need to fill out a GED test application for your state to register for the test.

-Even though some companies claim to offer the GED test or award GED diplomas online, taking the GED test online is not possible.
+Even though some companies claim to offer the GED test or award GED certificates online, taking the GED test online is not possible.
 The GED is not given online, only at Official GED Test Centers™.
-You can get GED online courses, but you can't take your GED online.
+You can get GED test online courses, but you can't take your GED test online.
 International testing is available, as well as testing in the U.S. and Canada.
 For Official GED Testing Center™ locations, visit: http://www.passGED.com/test_state.php

-The American Council on Education provides GED test online free information about testing, official GED locations, GED testing scores, example test questions, and GED transcripts.
+The American Council on Education provides GED test online free information about testing, official GED test locations, GED testing scores, example test questions, and GED test transcripts.
 The website address for the ACE is www.gedtest.org.